 TDLR has a comprehensive enforcement program that investigates and resolves complaints against individuals and entities under our jurisdiction.

-Once a complaint is received, we will evaluate it to determine whether or not the complaint is within our jurisdiction.
+Once a complaint is received, we will evaluate it to determine if the complaint is within our jurisdiction.
 Within two working days of receiving a complaint, a confirmation notice will be sent to the complainant (the person filing the complaint).
-While the complaint is under investigation the complainant will be apprised of our progress at least quarterly.
+While the complaint is under investigation, the complainant will be apprised of our progress at least periodic.

 How We Measure Customer Service

-Some of the performance measures serve the dual purpose of measuring the agency's performance for budgeting purposes and assessing the customer service that TDLR provides.
+Some performance measures serve the dual purpose of measuring the agency's performance for budgeting purposes and assessing the customer service that TDLR provides.
 These performance/customer service-related measures are:

 In addition to the aforementioned performance/customer service related measures, TDLR has also established the following customer service goals:

 Texans expect the best from their state government.
-At TDLR we are dedicated to meeting and exceeding their expectations.
-If for some reason we do not provide the level of service expected, you may contact our Customer Relations Representative, Trey Seals, by phone at (512) 936-8429 or e-mail at email@example.com.
+At TDLR we are dedicated to meeting and exceeding those expectations.
+If for some reason we do not provide the level of service you expect, you may contact Customer Relations by phone at (512) 531-3380 or e-mail firstname.lastname@example.org.

 Core Values Statement

 The following core values reflect what is truly important to us as an organization.
-These are not values that change from time to time, situation to situation or person to person, but rather they are the foundation of our agency culture.
+Core values are the foundation of our agency culture.